A splitting theorem for manifolds with a convex boundary component and applications: Introduction

 \section{Introduction}

 The celebrated Cheeger-Gromoll splitting theorem \cite{SplittingCheegerGromoll} states that a (complete, connected) Riemannian manifold with non-negative Ricci curvature containing a line is isometrically a product, where one of the factors is a real line.
 A variant of this result was proved by Kasue in \cite{Kasue}.
 There, it is shown that a Riemannian manifold $(M,g)$ with mean-convex compact boundary $\partial M$ and non-negative Ricci curvature, containing a half line with initial point in $\partial M$, again is isometrically a product.
 In the latter case, the splitting factor is a half line.
 This result fails without the compactness assumption on the boundary, as one sees considering the epigraph of a strictly convex function in Euclidean space.
-In the same work, Kasue shows that a manifold with multiple mean-convex boundary components and non-negative Ricci curvature is also a product, where one of the factors is a bounded interval of the real line.
-A generalization of Kasue's results to manifolds with Ricci curvature bounded below by a \emph{negative} constant was given by Croke and Kleiner in \cite{warpedsplit}, where they show the following.
+In the same work, Kasue shows that a manifold with multiple mean-convex boundary components, one of which is compact, and non-negative Ricci curvature is also a product, where one of the factors is a bounded interval of the real line.
+A generalization of Kasue's results to manifolds with Ricci curvature bounded below by a \emph{negative} constant was given by Croke and Kleiner in \cite{warpedsplit}, and is recalled below.